 Did you know that you can register for College Central Network through UAA’s Career Services Center?
 Benefits include the ability to search for jobs posted exclusively to the University of Alaska Anchorage or for nationally posted jobs and internships; to build or upload a resume; and, tools to track and organize your job search activities.
-Go to: http://www.collegecentral.com/uaa-alaska/Student.cfm to learn how to register and log in to Student Central.
-Services are also available to alumni, community members, and employers: http://www.collegecentral.com/uaa-alaska/index.cfm.
+Services are also available to alumni, community members, and employers.

 Need further assistance with job search strategies, applications, resumes, cover letters, or interviewing?
-Schedule an appointment with Ms. Backlund to learn more about the additional resources available to you.
+Schedule an appointment with the MSC Career Development Coordinator to learn more about the additional resources available to you.

 Career Services for Employers

 Are you looking for employees who are proving their medal through the rigors of college course work?
 Might you be interested in hosting an intern?
-Contact Karen Backlund, Career Development Coordinator, to find out more about promoting a job opening and other career services available to employers.
-Furthermore, check out the University of Alaska Anchorage College Central Network Services.
-Register your organization by visiting: http://www.collegecentral.com/uaa-alaska/Employer.cfm and begin posting jobs, and search resumes or portfolios (contingent upon approval and access level).
+Contact the MSC Career Development Coordinator to find out more about promoting a job opening and other career services available to employers.
+Also check out the University of Alaska Anchorage College Central Network Services.
+As soon as you register your organization, you may begin posting jobs, and search resumes or portfolios (contingent upon approval and access level).

 Some academic programs at Mat-Su College require students to participate in an Internship or Industry Work Experience, while for others this is an option.
-Ms. Backlund is your point of contact in Student Services for assistance with this process.
+The MSC Career Development Coordinator is your point of contact in Student Services for assistance with this process.
 It often takes several months to identify an employer or volunteer host site, develop a learning agreement, and complete the requirements needed to register for one of these courses.
 Pre-requisites usually apply to ensure students will benefit from their Internship experiences.
-Ms. Backlund will refer students to UAA’s Career Services staff for assistance with Internships associated with their programs.
+The Career Development Coordinator will refer students to UAA’s Career Services staff for assistance with Internships associated with their programs.